 - Backpacking filter – Gravity filter type, water is added to the bag and passes through the filter at the bottom of an attached pipe

-- Water bottle filter – Works like a small water filter pitcher, filters faucet, river, lake and well water for drinking directly from the bottle
+- Water bottle filter – Works like a small pitcher, filters faucet, river, lake and well water for drinking directly from the bottle

 - Water softener – Doesn’t technically filter contaminants, but removes magnesium and calcium ions, which cause limescale